nxm-rs/nexum/README.md

 ### Executor Layer

 Executors manage the complete command execution flow, combining transports and processors to provide a high-level interface for applications.

-## Credits

-This project builds upon the work done in:

-- [`apdu-rs`](https://github.com/siketyan/apdu-rs) by [Naoki Ikeguchi](https://crates.io/users/siketyan), which provided initial inspiration and concepts
-- [`globalplatformpro`](https://github.com/martinpaljak/GlobalPlatformPro) by Martin Paljak for the GlobalPlatform protocol reference implementation

 ## License